-LEAFIO Inventory Optimization performs accurate order calculation thanks to the implemented simplified analogue of LIFO batch accounting.
+LEAFIO Inventory Optimization performs accurate order calculations thanks to the implemented simplified analog of LIFO batch accounting.
 The system also automatically sets an acceptable level of availability to minimize product write-offs.

 According to the results of LEAFIO projects, in fresh categories, on average, there is a 10% reduction in excess inventory, a 10% improvement in product availability, and a 15% reduction in write-offs.

 Thus, the software helps optimize inventory by balancing availability and no write-offs in specific categories such as fresh and ultra-fresh.